open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 individual language implementation can decide what is the proper behavior, as long as the behavior is well defined and deterministic.

+If the `aggregation` is not provided, and the default aggregation doesn't have sufficient information (e.g. a Histogram without any bucket configuration), the SDK SHOULD fail fast and let the caller know.

 If there is no View registered, all the Instruments associated with the MeterProvider SHOULD be used.